Chicago is our classroom, the world is our focus

-Located in the heart of Chicago, DePaul offers students unparalleled access to internships and learning opportunities with many of America’s top corporations and cultural institutions.
-Students build on those experiences through honors courses, service trips, and study abroad programs in over 35 countries.
+Located in the heart of Chicago, DePaul offers students unparalleled access to internships and learning opportunities with many of the top corporations and cultural institutions in the United States.
+Students build on those experiences through honors courses, service trips, and study abroad programs in over 30 countries.

 DePaul, the nation’s 13th-largest private university, is primarily a teaching institution.
 DePaul provides a highly interactive learning environment through expert instruction, small class sizes, and real-world projects.
 Ninety-eight percent of classes are taught by faculty members.
 The University is regularly recognized in publications such as The Princeton Review and U.S. News & World Report for the diversity and happiness of its student body.

-As a DePaul student, you’ll be connected to more than 176,000 alumni—111,000 in the Chicago metropolitan area alone—who form a vibrant network as they pursue careers, service, and lifelong learning.
+As a DePaul student, you’ll be connected to more than 180,000 alumni—116,000 in the Chicago metropolitan area alone—who form a vibrant network as they pursue careers, service, and lifelong learning.
 DePaul graduates can be found in all 50 states and approximately 80 countries.

 It’s time you found out more about DePaul.
 Visit depaul.edu.

-• The Driehaus College of Business is known for its top-ranked undergraduate Business program as well as its entrepreneurship expertise.
-The Princeton Review ranked DePaul in the top 25 of the country’s best academic institutions for undergraduate entrepreneurship education.
+• The Driehaus College of Business is known for its top-ranked undergraduate Business program and entrepreneurship expertise.
+In 2019, The Princeton Review ranked DePaul’s Entrepreneurship program as #13 in the nation.

 • The College of Communication, located at the Loop Campus, is known for incorporating digital technologies throughout its curriculum, state-of-the-art facilities, and using Chicago—the third-largest media market in the country—as its classroom.
 In 2018, DePaul was named #1 outstanding PR Education program of the year by PR Week.

-• The College of Computing and Digital Media, one of the nation’s largest and most innovative Information Technology programs, includes leading courses in animation, computer science, and game design.
+• The College of Computing and Digital Media, with one of the nation’s largest and most innovative Information Technology programs, includes leading courses in Animation, Computer Science, and Film and Television.

 • The College of Education is recognized for its success in preparing teachers for multicultural classrooms and its strategic partnerships with Chicago Public Schools, hospitals, and community agencies.